-Perceived threat or fear of bodily harm in the war zone and self-reported or perceived exposures to environmental hazards may play a critical role in all measured aspects of health.
+Perceived threat or fear of bodily harm in the war zone and self-reported or perceived exposures to environmental hazards may play a critical role in many aspects of health.
 Moreover, a synergistic effect of these two risk factors has been observed in the prediction of mental health and mental health functional status.

 Gulf War-era onset mental disorders were more prevalent in deployed Veterans compared with non-deployed Veterans (18 percent compared to nine percent).
 Anxiety disorders were associated with co-occurring psychiatric disorders.
 Post traumatic stress disorder, panic disorder, and generalized anxiety disorder were each present at nearly twice the expected rates.
+The most recent IOM Report (Gulf War and Health Volume 8) concluded that although PTSD was causally linked to GW deployment, psychiatric disorders were not the underlying cause of the excess of unexplained medical symptoms reported by GW Veterans.
+Although the precise cause for these symptoms remains unknown, the fact that GW Veterans are ill and suffer adverse effects on their daily lives remains unquestioned.